-But, this is what’s important; your Medicare supplement initial enrollment period lasts for six-months and starts the day your Medicare Part B becomes effective.
+This is what’s important; your Medicare Supplement Initial Enrollment Period lasts for six-months or 180-days.
+It starts the day your Medicare Part B becomes effective.
 That initial enrollment period is when you can get any plan available to you without any medical questions.
 You can get any plan at the best price it’s offered, and no health questions asked.

 For example, if your Medicare Part B starts on July 01.
 Right in the middle of the year.
 In most states you can apply and get the application process completed starting the previous January 01 and you can still apply without any medical questions asked up to December 31.
 With some insurance companies, your enrollment period will end December 28th.
 Still, this gives you the entire year to complete the process, no medical questions asked.
 No one can deny you coverage.

 After you have been on Medicare Part B for more than six-months you can still apply for a Medicare supplement plan any day of the year.
 You can switch plans, switch insurance companies, do anything you want as often as you wish.
 However, in order to do so you must qualify medically.
 The insurance company you are applying to has the right to deny your request if your current or recent medical history includes serious critical or chronic illness.
 They can deny your request for a new Medicare supplement policy.
 In which case you just keep what you have.

 Three important points to build on this.
 One is don’t assume your condition, if you have one, will disqualify you.
 You can be two years cancer-free or had open heart surgery 10-years ago and still qualify.
 Every insurance company has a different set of underwriting guidelines.
 We help with this, so just ask.